 Civil unrest/political tension

-Political groups are enforcing periodic blockades of rail, road and river transport networks by political groups, which may involve disruption of communications in Dhaka and around Bangladesh.
+Political groups may enforce periodic blockades of rail, road and river transport networks, which may involve disruption of communications in Dhaka and around Bangladesh.
 Blockades can result in shortages of fuel and other supplies.

-Hartals can involve the shutdown of all activity, particularly in urban areas.
-Hartals are frequently accompanied by violence targeting public transport or private vehicles moving on the roads.
+Australians should exercise particular caution when hartals are in progress, as they can involve the shutdown of all activity, particularly in urban areas.
+Hartals are frequently accompanied by violence targeting public transport and/or private vehicles moving on the roads.
 Hartals may be imposed on a nationwide basis or limited to a particular city or district.

 Judicial proceedings, such as the announcement of verdicts and the implementation of sentences, involving high profile cases can also prompt strong public reaction, including violent acts.
-You should exercise particular caution around the trials of alleged war criminals, which have been accompanied by violence resulting in death and injury.
-Clashes between security forces and groups opposing the trials may continue for the duration of the trials, and at the time of any further executions.
+Australians should exercise particular caution when trials of alleged war criminals are taking place as they have been accompanied by violence resulting in deaths and injuries.
+Clashes between security forces and groups opposing the proceedings may continue for the duration of the trials and at the time of any executions.

 Significant dates and anniversaries can attract violence.
 Dates of national significance include: Mother Language Day on 21 February; Independence Day on 26 March; Bengali New Year on 14 April; and Victory Day on 16 December.
 Crowds at these celebrations have been targeted for attacks in the past.
 We advise Australians to avoid crowds and areas where such celebrations are taking place.

-Chittagong Hill Tracts region: We advise you to reconsider your need to travel to the Chittagong Hill Tracts (CHT) region because of the high risk of politically motivated violence and kidnapping.
-Political violence between indigenous groups, and clashes between Bengali settlers and the indigenous people, continues to take place in the CHT.
+Chittagong Hill Tracts region: We advise you to reconsider your need to travel to the Chittagong Hill Tracts region because of the risk of politically motivated violence and kidnapping.
+Violence between indigenous groups, and clashes between Bengali settlers and the indigenous people, continues to take place in this region.

-There have been a number of terrorist incidents in recent years and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
+Bangladesh has experienced a number of terrorist incidents in the past and security agencies in Bangladesh continue to arrest people connected to militant and terrorist organisations.
 Further attacks are possible, including against Western interests.